asmundwien/safer-version-lens/README.md

 **No CodeLens showing?**

-- Check the extension is enabled (use `Toggle Enabled` command if needed)
+- Check the extension is enabled by
+  - clicking the `Safer Version Lens` button in the VSCode footer, or
+  - running the `Safer Version Lens: Toggle Enabled` command
 - Open package.json
 - Ensure the file contains dependencies, devDependencies, peerDependencies, or a packageManager field

 **Suggestions look outdated?**

 Caches network results for 30 minutes.
-Run Safer Version Lens: Refresh.
+Run `Safer Version Lens: Refresh`.

 **Private registries?**

-Yes: configure saferVersionLens.registry.
+Yes: configure `saferVersionLens.registry`.

 ## Privacy